refractionPOINT/lce_doc/docs/codelab_dr.md

 Now is the time to push the new rule to production, the easy part.

-Simply run `limacharlie-dr add --rule-name T1196 --rule-file T1196.rule` and confirm it is operational by running `limacharlie-dr list`.
+Simply run `limacharlie dr add --rule-name T1196 --rule-file T1196.rule` and confirm it is operational by running `limacharlie dr list`.